By Simon Downham-Knight

 “I’m sorry!”
 Marcus said.
 He quickly rose to his feet and helped Liam up onto his.
 “I’m so sorry.
 That guy…” Liam wiped blood from his nose, looked at his so called friend and shook his head.
 He took off towards home sobbing.

 “Liam!”
 Marcus shouted after him.
 “I’m sorry!”
 Marcus watched Liam run up the street and disappear round the corner leaving him on his own.
 He put his hands in his pockets and realised that the ten pound note his father had given him earlier was now gone.
 He scrabbled around looking for it but it was no use.
 He’d lost it.
-He thought about Mrs McBean and her breakfast wraps.
+He thought about Mrs McBean and her breakfast torpedo roll.
 He was pretty sure he was never going to have another one of those.
 “Fuck, what an idiot!”
 He said out loud.

 He wandered the streets for hours trying to shake off that horrible feeling.
 He had never felt that way before.
 Where had all that violence come from?
 He had no idea.
 The sun was low in the sky when he finally decided to head home, and he was starving hungry.
 He let himself into the house and was elated to find that his father had kept his promise and filled up the fridge and stocked up the cupboards.